A Tribute to the Field Guide

 Nature apps are like movies: the book is better.
 Yes, you can now carry a virtual library of field guides on your gadget.
 But if you really want to learn to identify stuff in nature — from birds to butterflies, oaks to orchids — get yourself an actual book.
 There among its pages you will find detail, order and the harmony of families.

-This assault of mine on nature apps isn’t one of those polemics dedicated to the “tactile” pleasures of real books.
+This assault of mine on nature apps is not one of those polemics dedicated to the “tactile” pleasures of real books.
 I read books and e-books with equality of enjoyment; and these apps do have their place in the field.
 What I’m saying instead is that when you resolve to learn a new taxon in nature, in all its diversity and beauty and complexity, you will advance as a student more easily from words and images on the page.

 Nature apps foist upon us, figuratively and literally, small views of the world — cheap short-cuts to your mystery species.
 Type in the state, maybe habitat, choose a petal or feather color, for example, and the approximate size or shape of your organism.
 The app delivers a list.
 No searching through actual pages of possibilities, no discovering and learning as you go, no seeing how the panoply of species fall into place, how they resemble or relate to one another in form or function.
 Learning nature with an app is like learning a language with a phrase book.
 You’ll get by, you’ll be wrong a lot, and your knowledge will be cursory.